GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 ### 6) Difficult Magics
 You gain a 1d4 bonus to counterspell checks.

-{resume}
-### 7) Counter Surge
+### 7) Returned Force
-When you are attacked by another creature, if you are not casting a spell or using your concentration, you may use your reaction to perform an attack against that creature by spending 2 spell points.
+When you are attacked by another creature, if you are casting a spell, you may use your reaction to perform *an attack against that creature by taking 2 points of spell sickness*.
 The attack will be of the same range and type.
-If their attack was successful, your attack gains a bonus equal to your [Will] bonus.
+If their attack wass successful, you may choose to reduce your spell sickness by 1 or grant the attack a +1 bonus.

-### 8) Archmagi
+### 8) Grimming
 The bonus to spell checks you gain from staves for spells you know is increased by 1.
+So long as a creature is affected by one of your spells, and for 1 minute afterwards, you may affect its save result against a spell by an amount up to that spell's tier.

+### 8) Pessimystical
-You gain a bonus to your saves against magical effects equal to your [Will] bonus.
+You gain a bonus to your spell checks equal to your tension.

-### 8) Modify Strike
-You may use your reaction to expend your use of the Resist Wands feature to grant any creature you can perceive within a number of yards equal to your level a set defense value against a magical attack.
-The defense would be equal to your [Will] score.
+Anytime you lose hitpoints, you gain a bonus to your next counterspell check equal to the number of hitpoints lost this way.
+Anytime ou gain tension, your spell sickness is reduced by 1.

-### 9) Modify Magic
+### 9) Expanded Magical Art
-You may use your reaction to expend the use of your Resist Wands feature to modify the save of a creature within a number of yards equal to your level against a magical effect by up to your [Will] bonus.
+You may now reduce attributes other than what you chose for your Magical Art feature to gain the benefits of the spellburn, but must reduce such an attribute by 2 for every +1 benefit to be gained this way.

 ### Splash or Specialize
 At levels 5 and 10, you may choose to splash another class into your training or choose instead to specialize.
 If you already specialized, you must splash.

 #### Specialize
-If you specialize as a magi, you gain the following:
+If you specialize as a mystic, you gain the following:
-Your pool of spell points is increased by your [Will] bonus.
-When you cast a spell using reflexive casting, you gain a bonus to your spellcheck equal to your [Will] bonus.
-Choose an exotic damage type.
-Once this decision is made, it cannot be changed.
-You may use your reaction to grant yourself a bonus to your defense against an attack of that type equal to your [Will] bonus.
-This does not apply to the effect of poisons or continuously acting effects.
+You gain access to a pact magic method of spellcasting.
+If you took one of them as a result of the Pact feature and lost your ability to perform Wyrding, you may alternative regain the ability to perform wyrding.

 #### Splash
-If you splash magi as a member of another class, you gain the following:
+If you splash mystic as a member of another class, you gain the same benefits as amystic which specializes.
+Additionally, you choose an attribute.
+It is increased by 1.
-The Magicraft feature.
-You have a pool of spell points equal to half of your level.
-You recover 1 on a long rest and half your missing spell points on a full rest.
-Choose an exotic damage type.
-Once this decision is made, it cannot be changed.
-You may use your reaction to grant yourself a bonus to your defense against an attack of that type equal to your [Will] bonus.
-This does not apply to the effect of poisons or continuously acting effects (such as exotic items).